abhishksen/OIBSIP/README.md

 # OIBSIP
-This the repo for my oasis infobyte internship tasks
+This is the repo for my oasis infobyte internship tasks

 task details